FIWARE/tutorials.Custom-IoT-Agent/README.md

 }
 ```

-This is standard functionality coming directly from the IoT Agent Node.js library and does not involve a code changes.
+This is standard functionality coming directly from the IoT Agent Node.js library and does not involve an code changes.

 ### Provisioning a Service Group